PAHGISL/lab_intro/branch_demo.md

 We are going to create a branch using your **Uni ID** so we can identify who is working on what.

 ### Step 1: Create your Branch
-1. Open our `lab-intro-demo` project in VS Code.
+1. Open our `lab-intro` project in VS Code.
 2. Look at the very **bottom-left corner** of the VS Code blue bar.
 You should see the word `main` (or `master`) next to a little graph icon.
 3. Click on `main`.
 A menu will pop up at the top.
 4. Select **+ Create new branch...**